 If you have not seen Pelletier’s films, he has released new episodes of his Racing Namibia series every Tuesday and Friday on his YouTube page.
 (Here is the newest episode, below.)

 “I’ve started to film stage races in recent years, as it tells more of a story,” Pelletier says.
 “You are with the same people for the entire race – it creates a documentary-style setting.”

 Pelletier starts by scripting his videos months in advance to give him an idea of the story he wants to tell.
 “I do as much research as possible before,” he says.
 “I reach out to race organizers to handle the logistics and start to gain background knowledge on some of the participants.”

 Equipment-wise, Pelletier will only carry some spare batteries and a GoPro, which weighs less than a couple of pounds, while running.

 “During the desert race, organizers carried my 30-pound bag of camera equipment from camp to camp,” says Pelletier.
 “Most races are willing to provide me with their drone footage.”

 “Each episode of Racing Namibia was scripted, as it’s one day in the Namib Desert Ultra,” Pelletier says.
 “The idea was for viewers to experience the six-day, 250-km stage race across (Namibia’s) Namib Desert – taking them across one of the largest dunes in the world with some of the most stunning and iconic landscapes.”

-One of the most iconic trail races in the world is next on the filmmaker’s agenda.
+Next on the filmmaker’s agenda is one of the world’s most iconic trail races.
 “I want to take on longer and bigger challenges,” he says.
 Pelletier will be heading to Chamonix, France this August to run and document the mecca of trail races, Ultra-Trail du Mont-Blanc (UTMB).